anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - RASP – Runtime Application Self-Protection **should** be continuously applied during the Runtime Defence and Monitoring stage.
-Security technology deployed within the target application in production for detecting, alerting, and blocking attacks.
+Security technology deployed within the target application in production for detecting, alerting, and blocking attacks
      -
    * - sec.run.003
      - IaaC